Hornwitser/factorio_tools/README.rst

 multi tool
 ----------

+.. note ::  This tool is only available on Windows.

 Automate spawning, arranging, and interacting with many Factorio clients at the same time.
 It works by arranging the client windows on a grid using the Windows API, and has a mode that clicks a specific location